mattmakai/fullstackpython.com/content/pages/02-development-environments/15-application-dependencies.markdown

 ### Application dependency resources
+The following links provide advice on how to use Python packages as well as package your own dependencies for projects or consumption by other developers.

 * [Python Packaging Is Good Now](https://glyph.twistedmatrix.com/2016/08/python-packaging.html)
   is a wonderfully written blog post.
 It provides historical context on why Python's code library packaging was painful for a long time, and what's